mozilla/mozilla-opennews/what/fellowships/info/index.md

 <small>* Age defined on March 31 of application year.</small>

 <h3>Health Insurance Supplement</h3>
-The Fellowship pays a health insurance supplement for Fellows and their families, ranging from $3,500 for single Fellows to $7,000 for a couple with two or more children.
+The fellowship pays a health insurance supplement for fellows and their families, ranging from $3,500 for single fellows to $7,000 for a couple with two or more children.
 Funds are provided by way of monthly reimbursement.

 <h3>Moving Allowance</h3>
-Up to $2,000 for Fellows moving between cities within their country of origin.
-Up to $4,000 for Fellows moving outside their country of origin.
-The Fellowship also offers a supplemental allowance for families with children of up to $2,000.
+Up to $2,000 for fellows moving between cities within their country of origin.
+Up to $4,000 for fellows moving outside their country of origin.
+The fellowship also offers a supplemental allowance for families with children of up to $2,000.

 <h3>Research & Equipment</h3>
-Up to $3,000 annually will be given towards the purchase of laptop computers, digital cameras, recorders, fees for Continuing Studies or other courses related to the Fellowship, computer software, research fees or payments, and travel expenses for conferences or other research related to the Fellow’s research or study.
+Up to $3,000 annually will be given towards the purchase of laptop computers, digital cameras, recorders, fees for Continuing Studies or other courses related to the fellowship, computer software, research fees or payments, and travel expenses for conferences or other research related to the fellow’s research or study.

 <h3>Server Allowance</h3>
 Up to $250 to cover the server costs associated with deploying projects such as fees for Heroku, Amazon Web Services, and domain registration.

 <h3>Travel Allowance</h3>
-All approved Fellowship trips – domestic and international – are covered.
-Additional travel required by the Fellowship Partners will be covered by them.
+All approved fellowship trips – domestic and international – are covered.
+Additional travel required by the fellowship partners will be covered by them.

 <h3>Visa Assistance</h3>
-Mozilla will work directly with Fellowship Partners to secure temporary work visas on behalf of Fellows who require them.
+Mozilla will work directly with fellowship partners to secure temporary work visas on behalf of fellows who require them.